What Are the Common Mistakes You See When Sitting on a Conservatory Audition Panel?

 The adage that you never get a second chance to make a first impression applies to your tuning.

 Don’t spend 2 or 3 minutes of a short audition trying to tame your pegs.
 Nobody wants to hear that.

 When you buy the strings, invest $6 or less in peg soap.

 Change your string 5 to 7 days before an important audition.

 Clean the pegs and the peg holes in the pegbox with a dry cloth.
 Apply a moderate amount of peg soap and make sure the pegs turn smoothly but stay in place where you need them.

 Get the “A” before you walk into the audition room, tune carefully in a practice room.

-Then walk into the audition with a with a smile and just play.
+Then walk into the audition with a smile and just play.

 It’s about the playing and the talent.

 A generation ago attire could have made a difference, “he/she shows no respect.”
 Today it has no bearing on the outcome.